-India’s Modi to visit Kashmir valley, first since autonomy removed in 2019
+India’s Modi visits Srinagar, first since Kashmir autonomy removed in 2019

 The visit comes ahead of India’s national election due by May, the first since the government scrapped region’s special status.

-Prime Minister Narendra Modi will shortly hold a rally in the main city of Indian-administrated Kashmir, his first visit to the valley since the disputed region’s semi-autonomy was scrapped in 2019.
+India’s Prime Minister Narendra Modi has made his first official visit to the main city of Indian-administrated Kashmir since New Delhi scrapped the disputed region’s semi-autonomy in 2019.

+Addressing a crowd in a football stadium in Srinagar, Modi on Thursday announced development projects and said previous governments had misled people over the region’s special status.

 Keep readinglist of 4 items